A5H73Y/Parkour/docs/tutorials/parkour-modes.md

 This ParkourMode allows you to treat any Pressure Plate as a checkpoint.
 Upon walking on a Pressure Plate the Player will be notified that a checkpoint has been set, if the Player dies they will be taken back to the last checkpoint they set.
 This allows you to create alternate routes through a Course.

 ![Free Checkpoints](https://i.imgur.com/zYyvTD9.png "Free Checkpoints")

+You are also able to set manual checkpoints using "/pa manualcheckpoint" when "ParkourModes.FreeCheckpoint.ManualCheckpointCommandEnabled" is enabled.